“I Plateaued In The Pandemic—And Emerged Stronger Than Ever”

 I moved to New York City from South Florida in 2019.
 That’s when my weight—always a struggle—became more of a concern.
 Here I was, living in this new, exciting place.
 I was going out all the time, enjoying the nightlife, and not always practicing the healthiest habits.
 It was fun until it wasn’t.
 One morning late that year, feeling sick from overeating the night before, I stood on the scale, looked at the number, and had a conversation with myself: “OK, it’s time to make a change.”
 I joined WW as a Digital member on New Year’s Eve.
 It sounds corny, but I was in the mindset of “new year, new me.”

 My biggest challenge going in: I had been following a vegan diet for a while, but not the kind most people imagine.
 I was what I call a “junk-food vegan”: My go-to snacks were cookies and flavored tortilla chips.
 Dinner was often an entire family-size vegan pizza.
 Meal prep didn’t come naturally to me.
 I’m not the biggest fan of leftovers, either—I don’t enjoy having the same dish multiple days in a row.
 I wanted to eat more healthfully, but I didn’t want to be bored or spend all my time in the kitchen.

-How WW set me up for success: The first thing I did after signing up was take the personal assessment, which put me on Purple.
-I was relieved to see that so many of the ZeroPoint™ foods were things I actually enjoy eating, like potatoes, brown rice, and chickpeas.
+How WW set me up for success: The first thing I did after signing up was try the PersonalPoints Engine.
+I was relieved to see that the items on my ZeroPoint™ foods list were things I actually enjoy eating, like potatoes, brown rice, and chickpeas.
 That was a good sign.